 We utilize \textbf{Ego4D}~\cite{grauman2022ego4d} and \textbf{Stereo4D}~\cite{jin2024stereo4d} datasets for our training.
 Ego4D a large-scale egocentric video dataset containing approximately 263 long videos (80 hours in total) collected using a stereo camera, while the recently released \textbf{Stereo4D}~\cite{jin2024stereo4d} dataset consists of $\sim$ 200K stereoscopic video clips sourced from $\sim$ 7K online videos.
 The Stereo4D dataset also provides rectified videos and disparity maps.
 The Ego4D dataset on the other hand contains unrectified videos, without any precomputed disparity maps.

-We thus perform the following steps to preprocess Ego4D dataset in order to use it for training.
-First, we uniformly sample $K=200$ frames from the video and perform dense feature matching using LoFTR~\cite{sun2021loftr}.
-These are used to compute the fundamental matrix~\cite{Zhang2021} using RANSAC~\cite{Fishchler}.
-Next, we estimate the rectification transformations for both left and right frames.
-After rectifying the images, we spatially crop the video to discard boundary regions with missing pixels.
+We thus perform the following steps to preprocess Ego4D dataset.
+First, we uniformly sample frames and perform dense feature matching with LoFTR~\cite{sun2021loftr}, using these matches to compute the fundamental matrix~\cite{Zhang2021} via RANSAC~\cite{Fishchler}.
+Next, we estimate rectification transformations for both views and rectify the videos.
 We then compute the LoFTR matches again and shift the left and right views horizontally until all disparities between the matched points are positive and the smallest disparity is zero.
-This ensures that the left and right videos follow a rectified stereo setup.
-Finally, we utilize an off-the-shelf stereo matching method BiDaVideo \cite{jing2024match-stereo-videos} to obtain dense disparity maps for all stereo pairs.
+This ensures that the videos follow a rectified stereo setup.
+Finally, we use an off-the-shelf stereo matching method BiDaVideo \cite{jing2024match-stereo-videos} to obtain disparity maps for all stereo pairs.